Rubens5405/Rubens5405/README.md

 # 👋 Hello there

-- He/Him
 - Currently learning Python
 - My favorite project for now is [Pedra-papel-tesoura-lagarto-spock](https://github.com/Rubens5405/Pedra-papel-tesoura-lagarto-spock)
-- Big fan of Flash games and would like to work on a big project someday
+- Big fan of Newgrounds and Flash games and would like to work on a real project someday
 - I plan to update this README as time goes on

 ## 🖥️ How I started: